Jewish World Watch: History

 In March 2010, JWW became a member of the Eastern Congo Initiative founded by Ben Affleck.
-As of 2017, Susan Freudenheim, former executive editor at the Jewish Journal, is the executive director.
+In 2016, Susan Freudenheim, former executive editor at the Jewish Journal, became the executive director.
+In 2020, Serena Oberstein was named as executive director.

+Since their inception, they have donated over $6 million in humanitarian assistance to the people of Sudan and Congo.

+JWW is primarily focused on the conflicts in the Democratic Republic of the Congo, Myanmar, Sudan, South Sudan, and Syria.

 Walk to End Genocide

 Jewish World Watch hosts an annual fundraising walk called the Walk to End Genocide.
 In 2019, the Walk took place in two locations, Los Angeles (March 31) and the Conejo Valley (April 7).